 Types of Assessments Offered:

-Children and youth up to 18 years of age who have experienced sexual, physical, or emotional abuse, witnessed domestic violence or neglect.
+Children and youth up to 18 years of age who have experienced sexual, physical, emotional abuse, neglect, or who have witnessed domestic violence.

 Sexual Behaviour-Specific Assessment:

 Children under 12 years old who have engaged in concerning sexual behaviour. lorum ipsum dolor lorum ipsum dolor lorum